DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

     link_type:string:limit1
 ~~~

-Note, that dhtmlxgantt link object must have a property named <b>[type](desktop/server_side.md#databasesstructure)</b>
+Note that dhtmlxgantt link object must have a property named <b>[type](desktop/server_side.md#databasesstructure)</b>,
-which stores a type of the relation (start-to-start, finish-to-finish, etc.).
+which stores the type of the relation (start-to-start, finish-to-finish, etc.).

-We can't add such property to our model since the "<b>type</b>" name is already reserved by ActiveRecord.
+We can't add such a property to our model, since the "<b>type</b>" name is already reserved by ActiveRecord.
 As a workaround, we'll name this property <b>link_type</b> and will do the required mapping in the controller.

 You can have a look at the full list of properties, both mandatory and optional, available for the [Task object](desktop/loading.md#task_properties) and
 [Link object](desktop/loading.md#link_properties).